 Name of this mini champagne bottle has an Italian origin and means “small”.
 Being 187,5 milliliters, Piccolo bottle is equal to one tulip champagne glass.

-Demi is a 375 ml of champagne bottle (“half” at French).
+Demi is a 375 mL of champagne bottle (“half” at French).
 Its another name is Fillete which means “little girl”.
-Demi bottle of champagne is an equivalent of 3 flute champagne glasses, or half of standard bottle.
+Demi bottle of champagne is an equivalent of 3 flute champagne glasses, or 2 tulip champagne glasses or half of standard bottle.

 Latin for “great”.
 Magnum bottle is capable of containing double the amount of champagne (12 glasses) that is usually found in a standard bottle.
 Champagne producers describe Magnum as an ideal bottle for aging champagne.